Introduction

 JDBC Parameters

 The JDBC parameters allow you to define custom JDBC driver connection parameter.
-The value of a parameter can be a constant, variable, credential user, credential password or KNIME URL.
+The value of a parameter can be a constant, variable, credential user, credential password, KNIME URL or path flow variable.
+In case of a path flow variable only standard file systems are supported but no connected file systems.
 For more information about the supported connection parameter please refer to your database vendor.

 The figure below shows an example of SSL JDBC parameters with different variable types.
 You can set a boolean value to enable or disable SSL, you can also use a KNIME relative URL to point to the SSLTrustStore location, or use a credential input for the trustStorePassword parameter.